spashikanti/sunilpashikanti.github.io/content/portfolio.md

 - Published and maintained **community automation utilities**, including **Excel Merger Utility** and **Forms‑to‑Excel Top Rank Emailer**, addressing recurring enterprise and academic workflows
 - Published **enterprise governance frameworks and Power Automate Desktop practitioner aids**, including checklists, playbooks, and reference diagrams
 - Actively served as a **Moderator** in the Microsoft Power Platform Community, providing trusted technical guidance
-- Recognized as a **Top 10 Community Contributor (March 2026)** for solution quality and consistency
+- Recognized as a **Top 10 Community Contributor (March/April 2026)** for solution quality and consistency
 - Continued hands‑on mentoring through technical blogs, videos, and direct community engagement

 ---